kathleenUni/Update-of-wCDM-models/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 # Licence

 This work is under the GNU LGPL Licence.
-You are free to use, modify, and share this work, as an additional clause, when using the code in a scientific publication, you are also required to cite the paper: ```ADD LINK TO PAPER ``` Please read the license terms for more information.
+You are free to use, modify, and share this work, as an additional clause, when using the code in a scientific publication, you are also required to cite the paper: ```the link to the paper will be added shortly ``` Please read the license terms for more information.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------